mdedwards/slippery-chicken/install.md

 #### ffprobe (optional)

-ffprobe is used by slippery chicken to retrieve data from media files (e.g. video and audio files).
-When CLM is not installed, slippery chicken uses ffprobe's (slightly slower, compared to CLM) capabilities for analysing sndfiles.
+ffprobe (from the ffmpeg package) is used by slippery chicken to retrieve data from media files (e.g. video and audio files).
+When CLM is not installed, slippery chicken uses ffprobe's (slightly slower, compared to CLM) capabilities for analysing soundfiles.

 In order to install ffprobe, you can use `apt` on Linux, `brew` on MacOS or `choco` on Windows.
 If none of these options are viable for you, head